Psychtoolbox-3/psychtoolbox-3.github.com/docs/InstallKinect.md

 and blindly entering your password while logged in as a user with
 administrator rights (as the script calls the sudo command).

-3. After this procedure, the Kinect should be fully useable by Psychtoolbox.
+3. After this procedure, the Kinect should be fully usable by Psychtoolbox.

 # Mac OS/X